timescale/docs/self-hosted/migration/index.md

     discovery, validation, and creation.
 Outflux works with earlier versions of InfluxDB.
 It does not work with InfluxDB version 2 and later.

+Additionally, the hypershift tool can be used to migrate most PostgreSQL databases to self-hosted TimescaleDB.
+For more information about hypershift, see the [hypershift documentation][hypershift].

 ## Choose a migration method

 Which method you choose depends on your database size, network upload and